ebreton/full-stack-fastapi-deta/README.md

 ### master (here)

 - no source code.
-Just the content you are currently reading, that is the inventory of the branches
+Just the content you are currently reading.

 ### [01-users](https://github.com/ebreton/full-stack-fastapi-deta/tree/01-users)

-- Simple CRUD api on one type of objects
+- Simple CRUD api on users.
+- Foundations for code quality, i.e. tests and linting

+### 02-frontend (WIP)

+- adding the other half of the repo

-### 02-microservices (next)
+### 03-microservices (next)

 - Adding items in another DB and another Micro

-### 03-authentication (probably following)

-- Leveraging OAuth between the 2 microservices

 ## License